hornos/gridhowto/README.md

 ## Monitoring
 ### Ganglia
 Ganglia is a scalable distributed monitoring system for high-performance computing systems such as clusters and Grids.
 It is based on a hierarchical design targeted at federations of clusters.
 You can think of it as a low-level cluster top.
 Ganglia is running with unicast addresses and root servers cross-monitor each other.
+Ganglia is a best effort monitor and you should use it to monitor as many things as possible.

     bin/play @@root ganglia

 Ganglia's web intreface is at `http://root-01/ganglia`.

+The following monitors can be played:

+    ganglia_system   - detailed cpu and memory statistics ganglia_httpd    - basic httpd monitor
+    ganglia_entropy  - randomness
+    ganglia_procstat - basic service monitor
+    ganglia_mysql    - detailed mysql statistics

 ### Graphite